Verified July 2026 · Cited to primary sources

 Do copper peptides (GHK-Cu) actually work for skin?

-For topical use, yes — there's genuine human cosmetic evidence that GHK-Cu supports collagen, firmness and photoaged skin, which is why we grade the topical lane B. It's not a miracle, but it's one of the better-evidenced cosmetic peptides, and it's legal and low-risk as a serum.
+For topical use, yes.
+There's real human cosmetic evidence that GHK-Cu supports collagen, firmness and photoaged skin, which is why we grade the topical lane B. It's not a miracle, but it's one of the better-evidenced cosmetic peptides, and it's legal and low-risk as a serum.

 Is injectable GHK-Cu safe or legal?